-On July 29, 2019, the Company sold all the assets of one of its subsidiaries, Patient Home Monitoring, Inc. The condensed consolidated financial statements and the notes reflect Patient Home Monitoring, Inc. as a discontinued operation.
+On July 29, 2019, the Company sold all the assets of one of its subsidiaries, Patient Home Monitoring, Inc. The amended and restated condensed consolidated financial statements and the notes reflect Patient Home Monitoring, Inc. as a discontinued operation.
 Prior year amounts have been reclassified in order to be comparable to the current year presentation.